-- Sponsoring and supporting its member agencies in obtaining Local Resources Program (LRP) incentives from MET; - Assisting and supporting member agencies in applications made for bond funds such as Proposition 84;
+Sponsoring and supporting its member agencies in obtaining Local Resources Program (LRP) incentives from MET;

-- Encouraging MET to participate in studies that will benefit recycled water production in the service area; - Supporting MET in deriving solutions to regulatory issues; - Participating in regional plan such as the South Orange County IRWMP; - Working cooperatively with retail agencies, MET and its member agencies, and other Orange County water and wastewater agencies to encourage recycled water use and develop creative solutions to increase recycled water use; - Assisting and supporting its member agencies to participate in MET's Future Supply Program, which provides funding for research and studies needed to set the state standards for Direct Potable Reuse (DPR) on American Water Works Association's (AWWA) research Foundation Project.
+- Assisting and supporting member agencies in applications made for bond funds such as Proposition 84; - Encouraging MET to participate in studies that will benefit recycled water production in the service area; - Supporting MET in deriving solutions to regulatory issues; - Participating in regional plan such as the South Orange County IRWMP; - Working cooperatively with retail agencies, MET and its member agencies, and other Orange County water and wastewater agencies to encourage recycled water use and develop creative solutions to increase recycled water use; - Assisting and supporting its member agencies to participate in MET's Future Supply Program, which provides funding for research and studies needed to set the state standards for Direct Potable Reuse (DPR) on American Water Works Association's (AWWA) research Foundation Project.

-MWDOC public education and school education programs include extensive sections on water recycling.
-MWDOC's water use efficiency public information programs are a partnership with agencies throughout the county.
-Through a variety of public information programs, MWDOC reaches the public with information regarding present and future water supplies, the demands for a suitable quantity and quality of water, including recycled water, and the importance of implementing water efficiency techniques and behaviors.
-Through MWDOC, water education programs have reached thousands of students with grade-specific programs that include information on recycled water.
+The MWDOC public education and Choice School Programs have reached millions of residents, businesses, and students with valuable, trusted water-centric information and education.
+One of the topics covered includes an introduction to water quality and water recycling as a critical component to the health and reliability of a more extensive Orange County water supply portfolio.
+MWDOC's multi-agency approach to public information includes collaboration with education, environmental, and utility agencies throughout the county.
+MWDOC reaches the public with essential information regarding present and future water supplies, the importance of sufficient quantity and quality of water - including recycled water - and the significance of implementing water use efficiency practices in daily life.
+Through MWDOC, water education programs have reached millions of residents, businesses, and students with information and education on recycled water.

-Dealing with needed additional funding and other implementation barriers for recycled water at the state and regional level would assist in increasing recycled water production within MWDOCs service area.
+Dealing with needed additional funding and other implementation barriers for recycled water at the state and regional level would assist in increasing recycled water production within MWDOC's service area.
 State funding assistance could reduce the overall cost per AF of recycled water so that it is comparable to the cost of potable water and would allow the development of more expensive recycled water projects in an earlier timeframe.
 There are numerous barriers to increasing water recycling that could be addressed at the State level.
 These barriers include establishment of uniform Regional Water Quality Control Board (RWQCB) requirements for recycled water, especially in areas where water and wastewater agency jurisdictions cross RWQCB jurisdictions resulting in varying requirements; partnering in health studies to illustrate the safety of recycled water; increasing public education; and establishing uniform requirements for retrofitting facilities to accept recycled water.